 The Church of St. George in Prague, the city's second church, was commissioned by Prince Vratislav I in the early 10th century.
 A few decades later, Prince Boleslav II sent his 12-year-old sister, Mlada, to Rome to become a nun and to obtain the Pope's approval for establishing a bishopric in Prague.
 She succeeded, and in 973, she returned with the Pope's permission.

-In honor of this important event, the Church of St. George was rebuilt into a basilica, and the first convent in the Czech lands, a Benedictine women's monastery, was founded.
+To commemorate this event, the church was rebuilt as a basilica, and the first Benedictine convent in the Czech lands was founded.
 Mlada became the first abbess of this convent.
 From then on, the abbesses of St. George's Basilica were always members of the ruling family.
-They wore small crowns with monastic habits as a symbol of their status.
-Additionally, Emperor Charles IV granted them the privilege of crowning the queens of Bohemia.
+They wore small crowns with their monastic habits as a symbol of their status.
+Additionally, Emperor Charles IV later granted them the privilege of crowning the queens of Bohemia.

 Rear view of St. George's Basilica at Prague Castle, showing its Romanesque architecture between narrow streets.

 In the 18th century, the monastery was closed by order of Emperor Joseph II of Habsburg, who, as was his custom, converted the site into military barracks.
-More recently, the former monastery was used by the National Gallery for exhibitions, but it is now reserved for temporary displays.
+In modern times, the former monastery was used by the National Gallery Prague for exhibitions, but it is now reserved for temporary displays.

 Detailed stone relief depicting St. George slaying the dragon, located at St. George's Basilica in Prague Castle.